 Land O'Lakes' operations span three segments: Dairy Foods (the co-op's largest business segment accounting for about a third of total sales), Crop Inputs, and Animal Nutrition.
 The Crop Inputs business, Winfield Solutions, is the leading crop inputs wholesaler in the US; its operations include development, marketing, and sales of seed (alfalfa, corn, soybeans) for an array of crops, along with distributing a line of herbicides, pesticides, and other crop protection products.
 Land O'Lakes Purina Feed supplies livestock feed and animal milk replacers.
 Land O'Lakes sold its Layers (eggs) business conducted through MoArk in mid-2014.

-Overall, Land O'Lakes generated 34% of its total revenue in 2014 from Dairy Foods sales, about 31% from Feed, and 33% from Crop Inputs.
+Overall, Land O'Lakes generated 31% of its total revenue in 2015 from Dairy Foods sales, about 32% from Animal Nutrition, and 37% from Crop Inputs.

 Sales and Marketing

-Boasting 3,200 direct producer-members and 1,000 member cooperatives, Land O'Lakes serves more than 300,00 agricultural producers.
-Its dairy products are used by many of the nation's top food companies and manufacturers.
+Boasting 3,532 direct producer-members and 799 member cooperatives, Land O'Lakes serves more than 300,000 agricultural producers.
+Its dairy products are used by many of the US' top food companies and manufacturers.

 Land O'Lakes' growth strategy is focused on developing and selling value-added, branded products to major customers and high-growth markets at home and overseas.
 To that end, the cooperative has pursued acquisitions, joint ventures, and alliances across its business segments.
 From 2012 through 2014, the cooperative spent $1 billion in growth initiatives, which it has funded from cost savings through strict margin management.